Professor of Education, Graduate School of Education, Portland State University

 Yer Thao is a refugee from Laos

-Fellowship awarded to support work towards a PhD in Education at Claremont Graduate College
+Fellowship awarded to support work towards a PhD in Education at Claremont Graduate University

-YER THAO is currently an associate professor at the Department of Curriculum and Instruction of the Graduate School of Education at Portland State University
+YER THAO is a professor of education in the Department of Curriculum and Instruction of the Graduate School of Education at Portland State University.